Close Menu

 Have you been inoculated against Plague?
 I have!
 In fact, US military service members going overseas are routinely immunized against Plague, but only for duty that puts members in particular danger of contracting Plague.
 Normal tourism does not require Plague vaccination.

-Question for students (and subscribers): Do you or anyone you know have any experience with Bubonic Plague (or other types of Plague)?
-If so, please share your stories with our readers in the comments section below this article.
+Question for students (and subscribers) to ponder: Do you or anyone you know have any experience with Bubonic Plague (or other types of Plague)?
+If so, what are your stories?

 A bubo on the upper thigh of a person infected with bubonic plague.